seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part11-Customers-and-Vendors.md

 Confirm `revalidatePath("/dashboard/customers")` is present and spelled correctly before the redirect line — without it, Next.js may show a cached version of the list.

 **Error: "orgId is possibly null" (TypeScript)**
-This is why we check `if (!orgId) throw new Error(...)` at the top of the action, and `if (!orgId) redirect("/")` at the top of the page — both narrow the type so TypeScript knows orgId is a real string afterward.
-If you see this error, confirm you added those exact guard lines before using orgId anywhere else in the function.
+This is why we check `if (!orgId) throw new Error(...)` at the top of the action, and `if (!orgId) redirect("/")` at the top of the page — both narrow the type so TypeScript knows `orgId` is a real string afterward.
+If you see this error, confirm you added those exact guard lines before using `orgId` anywhere else in the function.

-**Both Customers and Vendors pages show the SAME data** This usually means you copy-pasted actions.ts or page.tsx for vendors but forgot to change `customers` to `vendors` in one or more places (the import, the table name in the query, the variable names).
+**Both Customers and Vendors pages show the SAME data** This usually means you copy-pasted `actions.ts` or `page.tsx` for vendors but forgot to change `customers` to `vendors` in one or more places (the import, the table name in the query, the variable names).
 Re-check every occurrence carefully.

 **Form submits but shows a blank page or a Next.js redirect error in the console** This is often harmless — `redirect()` inside a Server Action works by throwing a special internal signal that Next.js catches; some browser extensions or dev tools can misreport this in the console as an "error" when it's actually expected behavior.
-Confirm the actual page navigation happened correctly (URL bar shows /dashboard/customers) before assuming something's broken.
+Confirm the actual page navigation happened correctly (URL bar shows `/dashboard/customers`) before assuming something's broken.

-**"Module not found: Can't resolve './actions'"** Confirm actions.ts and page.tsx are in the exact same folder (src/app/dashboard/customers/ or .../vendors/), and that the import in page.tsx says `from "./actions"` with the correct relative path.
+**"Module not found: Can't resolve './actions'"** Confirm `actions.ts` and `page.tsx` are in the exact same folder (`src/app/dashboard/customers/` or `.../vendors/`), and that the import in `page.tsx` says `from "./actions"` with the correct relative path.

----

-Ready for **Part 12: Building Invoices** ?
-This is the first feature with real accounting consequences.